 Here, we share with you the best beaches in Barcelona, the Catalan capital.

 Another great way to enjoy the Barcelona beaches is by viewing them from a boat.
-Join this two-hour catamaran cruise to admire the skyline of Barcelona.
+Join this catamaran cruise to admire the skyline of Barcelona.
 Enjoy a drink and snacks on board and go for a swim or watch the sunset.

 Book your Barcelona catamaran cruise below: